evan-schneider/cm360-audit-system/TEAM_HANDOFF_README.md

   - Health checks

 **When to use:**
-- **CRITICAL:** After new admin takes over ownership
+- **CRITICAL:** If triggers accidentally deleted or disabled
-- After trigger corruption
+- After service account authorization expires (rare)
-- If audits stop running
+- If system stops running and logs show "trigger not found"
-- After code deployment
+- After major Google Workspace changes

+**Note:** Under normal circumstances, triggers do NOT need reinstallation when team members change, since they belong to platformsolutionshmi@gmail.com service account.

 ---